Air Traffic Control A.A.S.

 Students enrolled in the Air Traffic Control A.A.S. program will receive instruction to prepare for the:

-- FAA Control Tower Operator written exam;
+- FAA Control Tower Operator written exam, and

-- Schenectady Airport FAA Facility Rating, and
+- Schenectady Airport FAA Facility Rating

 The FAA Control Tower Operator exam will be administered at the end of the ATC 110 – Air Traffic Basics course.
 Students must pass this Certified Tower Operator written exam with a grade of 70 percent or higher and pass a pre-training drug screen (and are subject to random testing) to continue training in ATC 205 Ground Control Laboratory and ATC 255 Local Control Laboratory.
 Students must also be 18 years of age in order to participate in the over-the-shoulder, hands-on tower training included in ATC 205 and ATC 255.
+Laboratory fees can be found here.

 - Students who do not successfully complete any one of the these exams but are in good academic standing at the College may transfer into SUNY Schenectady’s Aviation Science (non-pilot option) A.S. degree program and receive up to 45 credits of completed course work toward the Aviation Science degree.